AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 >
 >Providing customers with the capability to unsubscribe from receiving communications from a brand is a legal requirement, as well as ensuring this choice is honored.
 Learn more about the applicable legislation in the [Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/privacy/regulations/overview.html).

-When creating a re-engagement path, the following consent policies must be considered and used:
+When creating a re-engagement path, the following consent policies should be considered:

 * If `consents.marketing.email.val = "Y"` then Can Email
 * If `consents.marketing.sms.val = "Y"` then Can SMS
 * If `consents.marketing.push.val = "Y"` then Can Push
 * If `consents.share.val = "Y"` then Can Advertise
-* Need defined by Customer Implementation

 #### DULE label and enforcement

+When creating a re-engagement path, the following DULE labels should be considered:

-Personal email addresses are utilized as direct identifiable data that is used for identifying or getting in touch with a specific individual rather than a device.
+* Personal email addresses are utilized as direct identifiable data that is used for identifying or getting in touch with a specific individual rather than a device.
     * `personalEmail.address = I1`

 #### Marketing policies

-There are no additional marketing policies required for the re-engagement journeys however, the following should be considered as desired:
+There are no marketing policies required for the re-engagement journeys however, the following should be considered as desired:

 * Restrict Sensitive Data
 * Restrict Onsite Advertising